 The Data View picture inset also provides real time per pixel data when you hover over any area of the image with the mouse.
-It displays the location of the specific pixel you are looking at, and shows the RGB values.
+It displays the specific pixel you are looking at, and shows the RGB values.

-The region of pixels that data view analyzes can be set by the user by clicking the Start Pixel, or the Start Line checkbox, and changing the value.
-Note, areas outside the active picture region cannot be selected since they will not provide a useful measurement.
+The pixels data view analyzes can be set by the user by clicking the Start Pixel, or the Start Line checkbox, and changing the value.
+Note, if set to an area outside the signal (such as start pixel 0, start line 0), you will not see any useful information about the video.